-In the 2019/20 season he joined the music staff of Det Kongelige Teater for the first time and returned to the Royal Opera House (La Boheme), Grange Park Opera (Falstaff & La Boheme), the Covent Garden Chamber Orchestra (Don Giovanni), and Sofia National Opera (Madama Butterfly).
+In the 2019/20 season he joined the music staff of Det Kongelige Teater and returned to the Royal Opera House (La Boheme), Grange Park Opera (Falstaff & La Boheme), the Covent Garden Chamber Orchestra (Don Giovanni), and Sofia National Opera (Madama Butterfly).

 Rogers came to international attention in July 2015 when he made his Lincoln Center debut conducting the New York City Ballet Orchestra.
 This was followed by a period with the Melbourne Symphony Orchestra as a member of the prestigious International Conductor Development Program.
 Other orchestras he has conducted include the Orchestra of the Royal Opera House, Orchestra of Opera North, Orchestre Philharmonique du Luxembourg, Tokyo City Philharmonic, Osaka Symphony, Dubrovnik Symphony, Berlin Sinfonietta, Southbank Sinfonia and the Estonian Festival Orchestra.

 Writing from his studio in Cornwall, Rogers is rapidly establishing a reputation as an exciting young composer.
 In 2018 his Scarpia Tänze was premiered by members of the Orchestra of the Royal Opera House, followed by a short set of songs for the acclaimed soprano Jennifer Davis.
 In 2022, new works include a song cycle for countertenor Patrick Terry in Crush Room recital series at the Royal Opera House.